cujarrett/learning-aws/aws-certified-solutions-architect–associate/analytics.md

     Amazon Kinesis Data Analytics is the easiest way to process data streams in real time with SQL or Java without having to learn new programming languages or processing frameworks.
     ![Kinesis Analytics info](https://user-images.githubusercontent.com/16245634/71393014-12611900-25d0-11ea-8cc1-b843e2cff429.png)
     _image from [A Cloud Guru](https://acloud.guru/)_

+    - Can be used with Kinesis Streams and Kinesis Firehose

 ### What is Streaming Data?
 Streaming Data is data that is generated continuously by thousands of data sources, which typically send in the data records simultaneously, and in small sizes (order of Kilobytes).